 According to the Center on Budget and Policy Priorities, SSDI approval rates are lowest among people with college degrees.
-And that’s true regardless of what health problems you list on your claim.
+And that’s true no matter what health problems you list on your claim.
 Why?
 Because the SSA assumes people with more education can find work opportunities that fit within their current limits.
-Even after age 50, a high school diploma alone makes benefit approval more likely than having a college degree.
-There’s nothing you can do if you already finished college — and excluding it from your application won’t help, either.
+Even after age 50, a high school diploma alone makes it easier to get benefits than having a college degree.
+There’s nothing you can do if you already finished college — and leaving it off your application won’t help, either.
 The SSA can see all your background information, even if you leave it off.
-However, the main factor in obtaining benefits has to do with how your condition limits your ability to work.
+However, the main factor in getting benefits has to do with how your condition limits your ability to work.

 Since Federal lawmakers can change Social Security policy any time, filing for disability may pay even less in the future.
 Want to know the biggest lie people spread online about filing for disability that’s not true?
-That anyone filing for disability can get approved without working a day in their lives.
+That anyone filing for disability can get benefits without working a day in their lives.
 Federal law says anyone who never worked (or not recently enough) can only qualify for Supplemental Security Income (SSI).
-And that’s assuming this person has an eligible disability and owns less than $2,000 in measurable assets!
-In 2021, the most you can get in monthly SSI benefits is $794.
+And that’s assuming this person has an eligible disability and owns less than $2,000 in financial assets!
+In 2023, the most you can get in monthly SSI benefits is $914.

-The SSA’s mandatory five-month waiting period means the soonest you’ll get paid is six months after filing for disability.
-(There are some exceptions detailed here.)
+The SSA’s required five-month waiting period means the soonest you’ll get paid is six months after filing for disability.
+(There are some exceptions.)
 Need another good reason not to wait?
 If you make a mistake on your application, it takes 11+ months to get an appeals hearing scheduled, on average!
 (Click here to see average wait times for hearings in your state).
 Add those two waiting times together, and you’re looking at nearly two years without income!

 If you worked 5 in the last 10 years for jobs where you paid FICA taxes, you might qualify for SSDI.
-But SSDI is technically an insurance policy, and your FICA taxes pay that policy’s monthly premiums.
-So five years from the date you last worked full-time, your coverage automatically lapses.
+But SSDI is technically an insurance policy.
+Your FICA taxes pay that policy’s monthly premiums.
+So five years from the date you last worked, your coverage automatically lapses.
 If this happens around the same time you file for disability, the SSA automatically rejects your application.
-You may still qualify for SSI, but the $794 maximum payment is a lot less than average SSDI benefits.
+You may still qualify for SSI, but the $914 max payment is a lot less than SSDI benefits.
 Bottom line, don’t wait to apply!

 You May Qualify for Legal Assistance

-Every disability claim is unique, and the lawyers in our network can answer your questions for free by phone.
-Having a lawyer file your claim paperwork makes you 2x more likely to win benefits the first time you apply.
-Those who qualify for legal assistance through this website typically get $10,000 in lump-sum back pay, plus monthly benefits.
+Every SSD claim is unique, and the lawyers in our network can answer your questions for free by phone.
+Having a lawyer file your claim paperwork nearly triples your odds for getting benefits.
+Those who qualify for legal assistance through this website usually get $12,000 in back pay, plus monthly benefits.
 All disability lawyers work on contingency, so you’ll pay $0 for legal assistance unless the SSA awards you benefits.
-And if your claim does get approved, you’ll only pay a small, one-time fee.
+And if you do win, then you’ll only pay one small fee.